herambnemlekar/object-tracking-opencv-ros/README.md

-# Track an Object in OpenCV for imaage stream from Kinect connected to ROS
+# Track an Object in OpenCV for image stream from Kinect connected to ROS